We've so far spent 6,100 hours gathering 27,200 mattress reviews from over 900 sources. Here is a brief summary of our trustworthy research findings.

 |Easy to move on||D+||B||Soft pillow top beds with at least two inches of memory foam can provide significant resistance to changing positions and getting up.|

-GET FULL STORY AND ANALYSIS at mattress top comparison.
+SEE THE FULL ANALYSIS at our mattress top comparison.

 The different mattress types can have good, fair, and poor aspects in regard to romance friendliness.